 In other words, is it because of the bond that people share common needs and therefore a relationship, or is it because of needs that they get into a relationship and form a bond?
 The notion in the west is somewhat different to what it is in the east.
 You may want to read about the secret of a good relationship.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 Relationships are the bedrock of a human life.
 So, why is understanding relationships a phenomenon that so many of us struggle with?
-Shouldn’t it be a basic learning, like our alphabet or numbers?
+Shouldn’t it be a basic learning, like the alphabet or numbers?
 The questions below throw light on the complex nature of relationships and what we can do to master its workings.

-I have difficulty understanding relationships in my life and their purpose.
+I have difficulty understanding the relationships in my life and their purpose.
 Everything feels meaningless.
 What should I do?

 Why do people get into relationships, get married, have kids, engage in endless pursuits, lead their life as if clockwork, go around in circles, compete in the rat race?
 Most people are not living but just getting by.
-They are drawing random figures because either they do not know the answer or they simply have the wrong question paper at hand.
+They are drawing random figures because either they do not know the answer or they simply have the wrong question paper in hand.
 They could be doing what they love, if not all the time, at least most of the time.

 The fact is a vast majority do not sit down and ask themselves what it is that they want from their life; they ignore their calling, their inner voice.
 When they have not yet understood themselves, how is understanding relationships possible?
 Read more here.